o3de/o3de.org/content/docs/engine-dev/architecture/prefabs/_index.md

 ![Prefab editor workflow](images/PrefabGenericEditorWorkflow.png)

-> **Note**
+{{< note >}}
-> The only exceptions to this are the duplicate workflows where instead of updating the prefab instances first, we take a DOM authoritative approach where we let propagation create the duplicate objects.
+The only exceptions to this are the duplicate workflows where instead of updating the prefab instances first, we take a DOM authoritative approach where we let propagation create the duplicate objects.
+{{< /note >}}

 | Code | Description |
 | :-   | :-          |